Coronavirus (COVID-19) Update

 - Public Health Agency of Canada – https://www.canada.ca/en/public-health/services/diseases/2019-novel-coronavirus-infection/health-professionals.html (information for health professionals)

-This new site provides a vaccine queue calculator, current eligibility criteria, vaccine facts, myths & facts and much more.
+This site provides a vaccine queue calculator, current eligibility criteria, vaccine facts, myths & facts and much more.

 Public Health Orders, Emergency Measures Orders and Orders under The Regulated Health Professions Act can be found here: Manitoba Laws (Orders)